ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 This cell will have useful information:
 - Are the instrument models formatted correctly?
-- Are receiver serial numbers formatting correctly?
+- Are receiver serial numbers formatted correctly?
 - Are there any other outstanding download records which haven't been loaded?

 The Nodebook will indicate the table has passed verification by the presence of ✔️**green checkmarks**.